Travel guide: 1-week itinerary in Puglia

 • Skile: amazing pizzas in a rustic family run restaurant.

-Where to stay
+Where to stay in Otranto

 I decided to have a base not far from Otranto to explore the Salento and I highly recommend you to do so.
 That way you won’t spend too much time checking in and out hotels.
 I stayed at Masseria Terra d’Otranto and it was fabulous!
 The old woman owning the farm doesn’t quite speak English but with her love and enthusiast, it was easy to understand each other!

-How to get there
+How to get there and how to get around

 As I said, Puglia is tailored made for a road trip.
 Hence, I’ll suggest you arrive either at Bari or Brindisi airport (I chose the latter), and rent a car there, which clearly is the most convenient way to explore this part of Italy.
 In fact, although the region is becoming more and more touristic, the public transport services is very limited.
 So having a car is a necessity that can’t be neglected.